ucsd-ccbb/VAPr/README.md

 #### Filter #1: Rare Deleterious Variants

+ - criteria 1: 1000 Genomes (ALL) allele frequency (Annovar) < 0.05 or info not available
+ - criteria 2: ESP6500 allele frequency (MyVariant.info - CADD) < 0.05 or info not available
+ - criteria 3: cosmic70 (MyVariant.info) information is present
+ - criteria 4: Func_knownGene (Annovar) is exonic, splicing, or both
+ - criteria 5: ExonicFunc_knownGene (Annovar) is not "synonymous SNV"

 `get_rare_deleterious_variants()`: this will retrieve all the variants in your collection matching the thresholds specified in the
 README.md file.